-In assessing whether the credit risk of an asset has significantly increased, the Group takes into account reasonable and supportable qualitative and quantitative forward looking information.
-In line with regulatory guidelines, customer's utilisation of relief measures due to Covid-19 economic impact does not automatically result in significant increase in credit risk and a transfer to Stage 2.
+In assessing whether the credit risk of an asset has significantly increased, the Group takes into account reasonable and supportable qualitative and quantitative factors and forward looking information.
+In line with regulatory guidelines, customer's utilisation of relief measures due to economic impact does not automatically result in significant increase in credit risk and a transfer to Stage 2.
 The assessment of customer's risk of default continues to be performed holistically, taking into account the customer's ability to make payments based on the rescheduled payments and their creditworthiness in the long term.
-Refer to Notes 2 and 4(a)(i) for more details.
+Refer to Note 2 for more details.